JavierCavalli/newsletter-api-main/README.md

 ## How to run:

-Run with hyper, use: touch app.js (open on localhost:3000)
+Run with hyper, use: node app.js (open on localhost:3000)